torson/knock-port/README.extended.md

 curl -d "app=app1&access_key=secret456_https" -k https://knockport.example.com/2-{SECRET}
 ```

-A valid token can be used only once to prevent an attacker sniffing the network to repeat the same request from another IP, so in case you fail to send the 2nd step HTTPS request within the configured `step2_https_duration` value (if it's set to a low value), then you need to wait for the next 2FA token to be generated and pass that new token.
+A valid token can be used only once to prevent a replay attack - an attacker sniffing the network to repeat the same request from another IP, so in case you fail to send the 2nd step HTTPS request within the configured `step2_https_duration` value (if it's set to a low value), then you need to wait for the next 2FA token to be generated and pass that new token.
+That could generally happen only while testing as normally both requests are done by a script one after the other.

 To disable 2FA for a particular access_key , just rename/move/delete file `config/2fa/<access_key>.json` .